ibm-cloud-docs/vpc/block_storage_vpc_about.md

 Your data is protected while at rest, and also in transit from the storage to the hypervisor and host.
 After you set up the encryption type for a boot or data volume, you can't change it.

 For more information about data encryption, see [About data encryption for VPC](/docs/vpc?topic=vpc-vpc-encryption-about).

-### Managing security and compliance
-{: #block-storage-vpc-manage-security}

-{{site.data.keyword.block_storage_is_short}} is integrated with the {{site.data.keyword.compliance_short}} to help you manage security and compliance for your organization.
-You can set up goals that check whether volumes are encrypted by using customer-managed keys.
-By using the {{site.data.keyword.compliance_short}} to validate the {{site.data.keyword.block_storage_is_short}} configurations in your account against a profile, you can identify potential issues as they arise.

-For more information about monitoring security and compliance for VPC, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).
-For more information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance documentation.

-On 15 Dec 2025, {{site.data.keyword.compliance_short}} reaches end of support.
-The existing service instances become non-functional on that date.
-Start your transition now to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}, which is readily available and offers advanced cloud security posture management (CSPM).
-For more information, see [Transitioning to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}](/docs/security-compliance?topic=security-compliance-scc-transition).
-{: deprecated}

 ### Activity tracking events
 {: #bs-activity-tracking-events}